SQL Server Database Users to Roles Mapping Report

 In SQL Server Management Studio (SSMS), when you click the user mapping tab, you can assign any database role in the database to a user, but you cannot see in a single screen all of the database roles assigned to each database user.
 In order to do that you must click on every user line and "collect" the database roles assigned to each user.
 Therefore, there is a need for a simple T-SQL tool that generates a "database users to database roles mapping", this tool should be able to map all the database roles or to focus on a single role.

-My solution involves creating a simple T-SQL in-line table function that generates a users to database roles mapping.
-This function should be created and used in each application database.
+My solution involves creating a stored procedure that generates a users to database roles mapping.
+This stored procedure can be created in the master database and then called from any database.

-The function gets one parameter containing the database role name.
+The stored procedure gets one parameter containing the database role name.
 If the report is called to retrieve all database role mappings then it defaults to a value of '%' (meaning all values).

-This function (dbo.dbRolesUsersMap) joins to (according to the system relationship model) three system tables:
+This stored procedure (dbo.sp_dbRolesUsersMap) joins to (according to the system relationship model) three system tables:

 |sys.database_principals||This system table returns a row for each security principal in a SQL Server database|

-The function distinguishes between three main user types: SQL user, Windows user and Windows group.
+The stored procedure distinguishes between three main user types: SQL user, Windows user and Windows group.
 It focuses only on database user roles and filters out system and INFORMATION_SCHEMA roles from the result.